RanLIUaca/MHCpBT/README.md

 ## Input
 * data1: an array whose elements are strings representing the peptide sequences.
 Each element of the array must have the same length.
 * Y: a numeric vector representing the binding scores of the peptides in data1.
 The length of Y must be equal to the length of data1.
 * motif_len: an integer representing the length of the binding motif.
 This is a required input.
+Usually, it is 9.
 * dict: a named character vector containing the amino acid letters and their corresponding codes.
 * burn_in: an integer representing the number of iterations to discard as burn-in.
 The default value is 2000.
 * end_times: an integer representing the total number of iterations to run the Gibbs sampler.
 The default value is 3000.